You wanna hear about me?

 If abstract discussions about who I am doesn’t cut it for you, here’s something more concrete:

 I was raised in the deep southern heat of Louisiana and Mississippi before moving to Texas for college.
-Currently, I’m getting my bachelors in Linguistics and Spanish.
+Currently, I’m getting my bachelors in Linguistics.

 When I’m not writing, I enjoy rock climbing, listening to music, and convincing people that poetry is nothing to be afraid of.